timengelbracht/Hameg-HM8143/README.md

 ## Description
     This Python wrapper allows for easy communication with the R&S (Hameg) HM8143 Power Supply Unit via Python's PySerial API.
-    The main goal of this project is to automize electrical lab work dealing with varying voltages and currents, which normally would have been done by manually setting the power supply unit.
+    The main goal of this project is to automize electrical lab work dealing with varying voltages and currents, which normally would have been done by setting the power supply unit manually.

 ## Installation
     1. Install the current device driver.
 It can be found at the manufactures website (https://www.rohde-schwarz.com/de/treiber/hm8143/).
     Supported OS: Windows XP, Vista, 7, 8, 10 (32-/64-bit)

 ## Use
     1. Figure out, through which COM port the serial connection will be made